 I’ve been watching some fantastic French cinema recently

-I’ve actually been a fan of Audiard’s work since being blown away in 2001 by – the dazzlingly brilliant drama with Emmanuelle Devos and Vincent Cassel that followed the totally original, quirky and erotic relationship between Devos’ partially deaf secretary Carla and Cassel’s ex-convict bad boy Paul, who she’s hired as a trainee at the property development company where she works.
+I’ve actually been a fan of Audiard‘s work since being blown away by his film dazzlingly brilliant drama with Emmanuelle Devos and Vincent Cassel followed the totally original, quirky and erotic relationship between Devos’ partially deaf secretary Carla and Cassel’s ex-convict bad boy Paul, who she’s hired as a trainee at the property development company where she works.
 As he’s completely unskilled and fresh out of prison, her bosses aren’t best pleased but for Carla, who’s always been the most loyal and hardworking of employees, it’s like a lightning bolt to shock her out of her rather mundane life.

 Their tentative, burgeoning friendship is beautifully played – Carla growing in confidence from her time with Paul, a confidence she possibly has never had – is transfixing to watch and the film showed a director who had a really original talent.